davweb/inkplate10-poc/README.md

 The features still to be implemented:
 * Touchscreen
 * Tests
+* Dev and Production Builds

 The excluded features are:
+* Bluetooth
+* Serial Communication
 * HTTPS Requests
   * My follow on project will use a local server to reduce the number of network requests the Inkplate has to made, so HTTPS won't be needed.
-* Bluetooth
-* Serial Communication
 * Debugging
-  * As far as I can tell debugging for the Inkplate is limited to serial messages
+  * As far as I can tell debugging for the Inkplate is limited to serial messages due to the version of the ESP32 used.

 ## Build Flags